Tara Reid: Career

 In 2005, she co-starred in infamous German filmmaker Uwe Boll's Alone in the Dark with Christian Slater.
 Her mispronunciation of "Newfoundland" became a popular Internet catchphrase.
 The film was panned by critics and Reid received a Razzie Award nomination for Worst Actress.
 Reid signed on to host the E!'s Wild On Tara Reid (later renamed Taradise), a program that showcased high-society vacations and hot spots.
 The show premiered on August 10, 2005, but it was cancelled in September, with Ted Harbert, E!
-Network's president, saying it was "incredibly difficult to produce with someone well-known."

-In January 2007, Reid filmed a commercial with Daniel Conn for Dodo, an Australian budget telephone and Internet service provider.
-Between 2007 and 2008, she starred in a number of direct-to-video films, including 7-10 Split/Strike, If I Had Known I Was a Genius (which was released at the 2007 Sundance Film Festival), and Clean Break/Unnatural Causes.
-She also played the main character in the made-for-television horror film Vipers.
+Network's president, saying it was "incredibly difficult to produce with someone well-known."In January 2007, Reid filmed a commercial with Daniel Conn for Dodo, an Australian budget telephone and internet service provider.
+Between 2007 and 2008, she starred in several direct-to-video films, including 7-10 Split/Strike, If I Had Known I Was a Genius (which was released at the 2007 Sundance Film Festival), and Clean Break/Unnatural Causes.
+She also played the main character in the television film Vipers.
 In 2010, she landed the role of Bonnie in the thriller film The Fields, which was released in 2011.
 In March 2011, she filmed a Funny or Die spoof trailer for The Big Lebowski 2.

 On August 18, 2011, Reid was the second housemate to enter the British reality series Celebrity Big Brother 8.
 On September 2, she received the fewest votes and became the third celebrity to be evicted from the house.

-In September 2011, Reid announced via her official Twitter page that she was to appear in Jedward's new music video for "Wow Oh Wow", which they started shooting in late October of the same year.
+In October 2011, Reid appeared in Jedward's music video for "Wow Oh Wow".
 In 2014, she appeared in their music video for "Ferocious".

 In 2013, she appeared in the hit Syfy film Sharknado which spawned five sequels in 2014, 2015, 2016, 2017, and 2018.
-Other projects Reid appeared in during the mid-2010s included comedy spoof The Hungover Games, horror film Charlie's Farm, the Bollywood film Tie the Knot, and the TV series The Big Big Show with Andrew Dice Clay and Tom Green.
+Other projects Reid appeared in during the mid-2010s included comedy spoof The Hungover Games, horror film Charlie's Farm, the Bollywood film Tie the Knot, and the television series The Big Big Show with Andrew Dice Clay and Tom Green.

 In 2019, Reid guest-starred as herself in an episode of The Boys where she attended a comic convention with Billy Zane.

+In 2023, she appeared in 2 episodes of Special Forces: World's Toughest Test.

 Other ventures

-Reid has appeared on the cover of numerous magazines, including CosmoGirl, Rolling Stone, Seventeen, Maxim, Playboy, Stuff, and FHM.
-She has appeared in television commercials for Jello, McDonald's, Dodo Australia, and Crayola.
+Reid has appeared on the cover of magazines including CosmoGirl, Rolling Stone, Seventeen, Maxim, Playboy, Stuff, and FHM.

-In 2007, Reid had shares in three restaurants (Bella, Geisha House, and The Shore) and opened Ketchup, a fast-food restaurant based in Los Angeles.
+In 2007, Reid was invested in three restaurants (Bella, Geisha House, and The Shore) and opened Ketchup, a fast-food restaurant based in Los Angeles.

 Reid and Ed Hardy designer Christian Audigier designed Mantra, a clothing line that hit high-end department stores in 2009.
 In 2014, she released a new swimwear line and a perfume, Shark by Tara, inspired by the film franchise Sharknado.